leila111111/alx-pre_course/README.md

 My first readme
-it is updated in github
+it is my first updated in github